Konain-Raza/Smart-ATM/README.md

 ## 💻 Installation

-Download the setup file (`Smart ATM.msi`) from the `Installation` folder and follow the on-screen instructions to install Smart ATM on your computer.
+Download the setup file (`atm_setup.msi`) from the `Installation` folder and follow the on-screen instructions to install Smart ATM on your computer.
 Ensure that all system requirements are met before proceeding with the installation process.

 ## 🤝 Contributing